 Units of production method

-Finally, the units of production method calculates the depreciation expense based on the amount of work the asset does.
+Finally, the units of production method calculates the unit depreciation expense based on the amount of work the asset does.
 This could be the hours of work it’s in service or the number of widgets it produces.

-Here’s the formula for using this method:
+Here’s the depreciation formula for using this method:

 In this scenario, let’s consider the business purchasing a piece of equipment for $20,000 that has no salvage value and an estimated total production of 50 million units.